courselabs/kubernetes/labs/configmaps/README.md

 kubectl exec deploy/configurable -- cat /app/config/override.json
 ```

-> The first JSON file is from the container image, the second is from the ConfigMap volume mount
+> The first JSON file is from the container image, the second is from the ConfigMap volume mount.

+</details><br />

 Something's not quite right though - the release setting is still coming from the environment variable: